Does your clinic have unreasonably high readmission rates? Are you running out of beds for emergency cases due to an influx of readmissions?

 - Enhance Your Community Programs – The outpatient treatment and long-term recovery of the people you serve rely on support from their community.

 - Incorporate Assertive Community Treatment (ACT) – This evidence-based unified team approach reduces readmissions for those with severe mental illness.

 Looking to reduce your readmission rate?
 Our team of consultants are behavioral health experts with years of experience helping organizations like yours.

 They have the industry knowledge and tools to support your organization in your efforts to improve your treatment and discharge processes.
-From program development to operational consulting, we can help transform your organization and create sustainable success.
+From clinical program consulting to operational consulting, we can help transform your organization and create sustainable success.

 Our consultants can evaluate your organization to see what factors are contributing to your high readmission rate and create processes to overcome them.
-Let C4 Consulting help you change lives for the better and protect your finances.
+Let our behavioral health consulting firm help you change lives for the better and protect your finances.